popoyuyu/capstone/capstone-proposal.md

 - MySQL workbench
 - JavaScript
 - firebase
-- map api (google, openlayers, tomtom, mapbox, HERE, mapfit) might pivot from google because it's not free and the other ones seem to function the same way i'd want it to
+- map api (google, openlayers, tomtom, mapbox, HERE, mapfit) might pivot from google because it's not free and the other ones seem to function the same way i'd want it to.
+Will require some futher research.

 Is there anything else you'd like your instructor to know?
 - Hopefully this project isn't beyond my capabilities